Ethio-Semitic languages

 Ethio-Semitic (also Ethiopian Semitic, Ethiosemitic, Ethiopic or Abyssinian) is a family of languages spoken in Ethiopia, Eritrea and Sudan.
 They form the western branch of the South Semitic languages, itself a sub-branch of Semitic, part of the Afroasiatic language family.

 With 57,500,000 total speakers as of 2019, including around 25,100,000 second language speakers, Amharic is the most widely spoken of the group, the most widely spoken language of Ethiopia and second-most widely spoken Semitic language in the world after Arabic.
 Tigrinya has 7 million speakers and is the most widely spoken language in Eritrea.
 Tigre is the second-most spoken language in Eritrea, and has also a small population of speakers in Sudan.
-The Geʽez language has a literary history in its own Geʽez script going back to the first century AD.
-It is no longer spoken but remains the liturgical language of the Ethiopian and Eritrean Orthodox Tewahedo Churches, as well as their respective Eastern Catholic counterparts.
+The Geʽez language has a literary history in its own script starting in the 1st century.
+Geʽez is no longer spoken, but remains the liturgical language of the Ethiopian and Eritrean Orthodox Tewahedo Churches, as well as their respective Eastern Catholic counterparts.

 Development

-The unity of the Ethio-Semitic languages has been usually assumed.
-However, they do not share many common innovations.
-A possibility was entertained by Marcel Cohen and Harold C. Fleming that they could represent two separate branches of Semitic that had independently migrated to Africa.
-Current research regardless outlines reasons to consider the Ethiopian Semitic languages a single group, and notes an absence of reasons for any alternative classification within Semitic.
+Ethio-Semitic languages do not share many common innovations.
+Marcel Cohen and Harold C. Fleming suggested that they could represent two separate branches of Semitic that had independently migrated to Africa.
+Current research outlines reasons to consider Ethio-Semitic a genetic group, and notes an absence of reasons for any alternative classification within Semitic.